epistemeepistemeepistemedoxadoxadoxa/ipynBook/README.md

 <img width="1149" alt="Screenshot 2025-03-26 at 7 12 46 PM" src="https://github.com/user-attachments/assets/2ccfdb02-ae38-4673-98a5-64d49d332c2d" />

 If I'm missing a package, I'll usually Google "pip install *name*".
-It'll usually take me to https://pypi.org/ where I can get the correct name I can also paste the error into an LLM
+It'll usually take me to https://pypi.org/ where I can get the correct name...
+I can also paste the error into an LLM